leobessa/dynamo-autoscale/README.md

 an R process to generate the graph, so you will need to ensure that you have R installed on your system with the `ggplot2` and `reshape` packages installed.

+Personally, I use a Mac and I attempted to install R through Homebrew but had troubles with compiling packages.
+I had far more success when I installed R straight from the R website, http://cran.r-project.org/bin/macosx/, and used their GUI R.app to install the packages.

+None of this is required to run the `dynamo-autoscale` executable in production.

 ### Simulating data coming in

 There's a script called `script/simulator` that allows you to step through data